 Coinsurance: Everything You Need to Know

 A common example of coinsurance is an 80/20 arrangement.
 Under this agreement, the person insured is responsible for 20 percent of his or her own medical costs, while the insurance company pays for the remaining 80 percent.
 Keep in mind that these terms apply only after the deductible is met.
 Therefore, if the deductible is $1,000, then the insured will be required to pay the first $1,000 of medical costs.
 Thereafter, the percentage will be 80/20.
-For example, let’s assume that you have a health insurance policy providing an 80/20 arrangement in which you pay 20 percent and the health insurance company pays 80 percent.
-In addition, you have a $1,000 deductible as well as a $5,000 out-of-pocket maximum.
+The policy might also have an out-of-pocket limit for the insured to limit the total dollar amount the insured might be responsible for.
+For example, let’s assume that you have an 80/20 policy with a $1,000 deductible as well as a $5,000 out-of-pocket maximum.
+If you have a surgery that has a total bill of $11,000, you would be responsible for your $1000 deductible — assuming that this is your first medical expense of the year — first, plus 20 percent of the remaining total of $10,000.
+This means that your out-of-pocket cost would total $3,000.

-Now, let’s say you have to get surgery that will cost a total of $5,500.
-Let’s assume this is the first medical expense of the year; therefore, you haven’t yet met your deductible.
-You’ll need to pay the $1,000 deductible, which will go toward the cost of the surgery.
-You will then be responsible for 20 percent of the remaining amount, $4,500.
-Therefore, you will pay $1,000 (deductible) plus 20 percent of $4,500 ($900).
-Your insurer will pay the rest.
-If you require additional medical care the rest of the year, the only additional amount that you will pay out-of-pocket is $3,100 ($5,00 out of pocket maximum minus $1,900 that you already incurred in medical expenses for the year).
+If you require additional medical care the rest of the year, the only additional amount that you can be held responsible for is $2,000 ($5,000 out of pocket maximum minus $3,000 that you already incurred in medical expenses for the year).
 Once you’ve paid $5,000 out-of-pocket (inclusive of your deductible), your insurer will cover 100 percent of any medical expenses exceeding the $5,0000 threshold that you’ve already paid.

-It is important to be mindful that coinsurance can be different depending on the insured and insurer.
+This is just an example of a possible arrangement, so it is important to be mindful that coinsurance amounts can be different depending on the individual policy.

-A copay is a fixed amount of money that you will pay for health care treatment, which is usually paid at the time of service.
+A copay is a fixed amount of money that you will pay for healthcare treatment, which is usually paid at the time of service.
+A copay may also be required when you fill a prescription.
 This amount varies depending on the type of service received, type of insurance coverage, and type of health insurance plan (HMO vs. PPO).
-A copay is also required when you take prescription medication.
 For example, you may pay $20 during a medical visit to a primary care physician (PCP) whereas you may owe $30 when visiting an eye care specialist.
-When visiting the Emergency Room, you may owe $50 or $100 copay.
+When visiting the Emergency Room, you may owe $50 or $100 for your copay.
 And when filling prescription medicine, your copay may be $10 or $20.
-These numbers are not definite for everyone, so it important to understand what you may owe depending on your coverage.
+These numbers are not definite for everyone, so it is important to understand what your copay amounts are for each type of service.

 Coinsurance vs. Copay